MarisaKirisame/DefComBlog/Calculator.md

     ((((0+((0+(a_0_0*b_0_0))+(a_0_1*b_1_0)))+((0+(a_0_0*b_0_1))+(a_0_1*b_1 ...

 Urgh.
 What a mess!
-Look like there is a bunch of 0 in our pro
+Look like there is a bunch of 0 in our program.
+We can write a function, simp(), just like pp() and eval(), to simplify the input program and remove them.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4ODY2ODQ5MSw4NDA3NDkzMTcsLTQ1Mz
+eyJoaXN0b3J5IjpbMjgwNjk5NzYyLDg0MDc0OTMxNywtNDUzMz
-M0MDg4NywxOTQ1MDQzMzg3LDMzNDczNjU5NSwtMjA1MzA5MzE2
+QwODg3LDE5NDUwNDMzODcsMzM0NzM2NTk1LC0yMDUzMDkzMTYy
-MiwtMTEwNDUzNDY5MywtMTg4NDk5MDEzMywtMTUyNjk1MjQ0OC
+LC0xMTA0NTM0NjkzLC0xODg0OTkwMTMzLC0xNTI2OTUyNDQ4LD
-w1NTU5ODg2NzEsLTY2MTQ3MjIzOV19
+U1NTk4ODY3MSwtNjYxNDcyMjM5XX0=
 -->